Road Trip Planner: The Ultimate Guide

 Write a list.
 Come back to it in an hour or so and re-evaluate, crossing off anything you can do without.
 The idea is to take one main bag and a smaller day bag which can be taken on day trips and into hotels for overnight stays.
-If you can’t fit your belongings into these two bags then keep crossing off the list.
+If you can’t fit your belongings into these two bags then keep crossing them off the list.

 Carrying two sets of keys is always a good idea.
-One on yourself and another with a different person in your party.
+One on yourself and another with a different person at your party.
 This way you will never get stranded if one of you accidentally misplaced your set.

 There are a few things you should try to keep in the car too…

 - You never know what might happen while you are on the road especially driving through a vast terrain.
-Always carry at least 2 litres of water per person in case you break down.
+Always carry at least 2 liters of water per person in case you break down.

 - Car gadgets such as: